jsturtevant/runwasi/docs/windows-getting-started.md

 make build
 ```

+Make sure `ctr.exe` is on your path, if you install [following containerd's instructions](https://github.com/containerd/containerd/blob/main/docs/getting-started.md#installing-containerd-on-windows) it is typically in `$Env:ProgramFiles\containerd`.

 ### Using VS code
 If you are using VS Code for development you can use the following `settings.json` in the `.vscode` folder of the project: